ESG Reporting Pillar

 Does on-site solar reduce Scope 2 emissions?

 Yes.
 Under the GHG Protocol Scope 2 Guidance, on-site solar generation is credited in both location-based and market-based methods.
-Every kWh self-consumed reduces reported Scope 2 emissions by the grid emissions factor for the relevant year (currently ~0.21 kg CO₂e/kWh for UK).
+Every kWh self-consumed reduces reported Scope 2 emissions by the grid emissions factor for the relevant year (currently around 0.21 kg CO₂e/kWh in the UK).

 Do we need REGOs (Renewable Energy Guarantees of Origin)?